Enabling a Local Option for Land Conservation, Stewardship Funding, Climate Resilience, and other Environmental Projects

 Nearby states (MA, NY, RI, PA, WV) have allowed some municipalities to enact a buyers' conveyance fee, with the income dedicated to conserving and caring for local natural areas.
 These programs have proven remarkably successful, resulting in the protection of thousands of acres of open space, forests, meadows, and farms.
 With your help we can provide Connecticut towns with an opportunity to replicate those successes in their own communities.

-For more information about HB 6441 please contact CLCC's Executive Director, Amy Blaymore Paterson at firstname.lastname@example.org or at 860-614-8537.
+For more information about HB 6441 please contact CLCC's Executive Director, Amy Blaymore Paterson at firstname.lastname@example.org or call 860-614-8537.

 To learn more about the Municipal Open Space Funding Option in other states, see the links below: